When to get medical advice

 If you’re concerned about any aspect of your health, call your doctor or Healthline on 0800 611 116.
 All calls to Healthline are free and someone is available 24 hours a day, 7 days a week.

 Minor health issues can become more serious if ignored and it’s important that you have the treatments and medications you need.
 Do not delay seeking help for any health needs.

 Call Plunketline if you have questions about your child or baby’s health or wellbeing on 0800 933 922 and speak to a Plunket nurse.
 Plunketline runs 24 hours a day, 7 days a week.

 Contact your midwife for support and advice during pregnancy and after birth.

 Flu vaccinations continue to be an important part in keeping New Zealand well.
-For more information on the 2020 flu campaign, and to see if you’re eligible for a free vaccination, visit the Fight Flu website.
+For more information about New Zealand's flu campaign, and to see if you’re eligible for a free vaccination, visit the Fight Flu website.